GETProtocol/subgraph/README.md

 ## Setup

 Start by setting up a [graphprotocol/graph-node](https://github.com/graphprotocol/graph-node).
 For this you will also need a [Polygon RPC endpoint](https://docs.matic.network/docs/develop/network-details/network/) for the graph-node to index from.
 [Infura](https://infura.io/) or [Moralis (Speedy Nodes)](https://moralis.io/) provide enough capacity on their free-tiers.
+An archive server is recommended.

 1. Clone graphprotocol/graph-node to a local directory.
 2. Edit the `services.graph-node.environment.ethereum` key within docker/docker-compose.yml to read `matic:<RPC_ENDPOINT>`.